 Find a Partner

 Become a Partner

 In today’s Whiteboard Wednesday, Chris Kirsch, Senior Product Marketing Manager, will talk about the importance of network segmentation.

 Network segmentation is the act of splitting a computer network into subnetworks, each being a network segment, which increases security and can also boost performance.
-It is a security best practice that is recommended (but not required) by PCI DSS and it makes the top 20 list of critical security controls suggested by SANS.
+It is a security best practice that is recommended (but not required) by PCI DSS and it makes the SANS top 20 list of security controls.

 Network segmentation will not keep an attacker from breaching your network, however it does limit a breach to one part of your network.
 Organizations who hold credit card information, financial information, research and development information, and any intellectual property on their network should properly segment off this data from the main network.